rhzs/gqlgen-todos/README.md

 # GQLGEN Todo Example

-This service is to demonstrate how we can develop GraphQL service in Golang that can have better layout, and follow Effective Go approach.
+This service is to demonstrate how we can develop GraphQL service in Golang.
+This example emphasize on how we can structure our Golang code with GraphQL, use dependency injection pattern, and follow Effective Go approach.

 ## Running The Service

-To run the service, you can it directly with `go run cmd/main.go`.
+To run the service, you can run it directly with `go run cmd/main.go`.

 Don't worry about not be able to resolve dependencies, you don't have to download dependencies.
 It will always be there (committed).